someengineering/resoto.com/versioned_docs/version-3.X/reference/configuration/worker.md

 # Resoto Worker Configuration

-## Writing files to worker's home directory
+## Creating Configuration Files in the Worker's Home Directory

-There are situations where it is desired to write configuration files to the worker's home directory.
-For example, you might want to store the AWS credentials, GCP service account JSON, or Kubernetes kubeconfig files there.
+In certain scenarios, it may be necessary to create configuration files in the worker's home directory.
+For instance, you might need to store AWS credentials, GCP service account JSON, or Kubernetes kubeconfig files in that location.

-Resoto Worker allows you to define the file path and file content in the config, and it will write the file on worker startup.
-Keep in mind that the worker will only allow writing files to its home directory.
+Resoto Worker provides the ability to specify both the file path and content within the configuration settings, and will automatically generate the file upon worker startup.
+It is important to note that the worker will only permit the writing of files to its home directory.

 :::caution

-Resoto Worker will overwrite any existing files.
+Resoto Worker will overwrite any pre-existing files with the same name.

 :::